 The new law will allow same-sex couples to marry in civil or religious ceremonies.

 However, religious organizations must explicitly “opt in” if they want to perform such ceremonies, and the religious minister conducting the ceremony must also agree.

 The law also protects religious organizations and their representatives who don’t wish to conduct marriages of same-sex couples from being challenged in the courts.

 It will allow couples in civil partnerships to convert to marriage if they wish.
 The new law also allows married men or women who wish to change their gender to do so without ending their marriage.

 A law recognizing civil partnerships in England and Wales was passed in 2004.

-The issue of same-sex marriage has also prompted wide disagreement elsewhere.
+The issue of same-sex marriage has also divided other nations.

 A law that allows same-sex couples to marry and adopt was passed by France this year, despite large street protests and vocal opposition from religious groups.
 The move made it the ninth country in Europe to allow same-sex marriage.